YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 ImageNet-21K has 14,197,122 images for 21,841 classes.

+The size of images in this dataset is different.
-We resize this images of different sizes to 336 x 336 x 3.
+We resize this original images to 336 x 336 x 3.
-For spectral method, we split the dataset into 36 sub-datasets.

-Input size : 56 x 56 x 3;
+For spectral method, we split the dataset into 36 sub-datasets after resize, that input size for spectral networks is 56 x 56 x 3.

+Epoch: 100;

-Epoch: 100;   Batch size: 256
+Batch size: 256

 Optimizer: SGD with momentum as 0.9, and weight-decay as 1e-4;